johnno1962/InjectionIII/README.md

 | **INJECTION_DETAIL** | Verbose output of all actions performed |
 | **INJECTION_TRACE** | Log calls to injected functions (v4.6.6+) |
 | **INJECTION_HOST** | Mac's IP address for on-device injection |

+With an **INJECTION_TRACE** environment variable, injecting any file will add logging of all calls to functions and methods in the file along with their argument values as an aid to debugging.

 ### Acknowledgements: